Man City fans answer Guardiola's rallying cry but players are kept quiet by Southampton

 By kick-off, the supporters wanted to move quickly away from the issue and get behind the team as Guardiola asked when he sought to clarify his comments in his pre-match press conference.

-That was followed a rousing rendition of “We’ve Got Guardiola’ to the tune of Sixties hit “Glad All Over” from three sides of the stadium, which the City boss acknowledged.
+That was followed by a rousing rendition of 'We’ve Got Guardiola' to the tune of Sixties hit 'Glad All Over' from three sides of the stadium, which the City boss acknowledged.

 Guardiola had asked them to help his side through what he expected to be a difficult clash – and everyone was in agreement about that by the full-time whistle.